 Parkinson’s disease (PD), with a prevalence of 2% of the population over the age of 65, is one of the most common neurodegenerative disorders and is characterized by resting tremor, rigidity, and bradykinesia.
 Current treatments are only symptomatic and do not alter the progression of the disease.
 PD patients, even under the best circumstances, typically deteriorate over time and experience considerable motor and cognitive disability in the years after diagnosis.

-The neuropathology of PD is characterized by the loss of dopaminergic neurons in the substantia nigra (SN) and the appearance of Lewy bodies in the remaining neurons.
+PD is characterized by the loss of dopaminergic neurons in the substantia nigra (SN) and the appearance of Lewy bodies in the remaining neurons.
 Although the primary cause of PD is still unknown, there has been growing evidence that mitochondrial dysfunction and oxidative stress contribute to the pathogenesis of PD.
-Oxidative damage and partial deficiencies in mitochondrial complex I in the nigrostriatal pathway have been proposed to contribute to the selective loss of dopaminergic neurons in PD.
-Dopaminergic neurons in the SN exhibit high levels of pro-oxidant iron and low levels of the antioxidant glutathione, and are therefore particularly vulnerable to oxidative stress and oxidative stress-induced somatic mitochondrial DNA mutations
+Dopaminergic neurons are particularly vulnerable to oxidative stress and oxidative stress-induced mitochondrial DNA mutations.

-These studies all point to the critical role of oxidative stress and mitochondrial dysfunction in the pathogenesis of PD.
-Similarly, the enzymes responsible for the minimization of the damage from oxidative stress represent promising targets for treatment of PD.
+These studies all point to the critical role of oxidative stress and mtDNA damage in the pathogenesis of PD.
 Improving the functionality of OGG1 in PD patients may therefore positively impact the pathology of PD.